OverviewGeographical classification: Corsica - Corse > Bavella Massif > Punta di l'Acellu > La Masino Direct

 La Masino Direct

-A sustained classic route on superb “Bavella” granite with some strenuous movements getting to the beautiful summit of Punta di l'Acellu.
+La Masino Direct is a sustained classic route on superb “Bavella” granite with some strenuous movements running on the South-East Face and getting to this beautiful summit.
 The climbing way is mainly inner, along chimneys and cracks.
-Equipped with spaced 8 mm. bolts.
+The route is equipped with spaced 8 mm. bolts.

 From Bavella Pass mt.
-1211 – parking – take GR20 path towards North West and leave it after 300 mt., heading towards right to rise along GR20 ”Alpine Variant” (yellow marks).
+1211 – parking – take the GR20 trail towards North West and leave it after 300 mt., heading towards right to rise along the GR20 ”Alpine Variant” (yellow marks).
 The trail rises steeply towards Acellu Pass.
-Just before the pass leave the main trail and go down towards left along a rocky slope skirting SE face (45 minutes from Bavella Pass).
+Just a few meters before the pass leave the main trail and descent left along a rocky slope skirting the SE face of Acellu (45 minutes from Bavella Pass).

 Difficulty: TD, 6a max